analogdevicesinc/ai8x-synthesis/README.md

 #### Manifold

 Manifold is a model-agnostic visual debugging tool for machine learning.
 The [Manifold guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/Manifold.md) shows how to integrate this optional package into the training software.

-#### Windows Systems

-Windows/MS-DOS is not supported for training networks at this time. *This includes the Windows Subsystem for Linux (WSL) since it currently lacks CUDA support.*

 ### Upstream Code